windring/repoxpx/README.md

 button and windows:
 Edit:To edit the running code in every frame.
-Save:To save your javascript file with file's name to Bmob.com.
+Save:To save your javascript file with file's name to Bmob.cn.
 Get:To get the files' list and try to select a javascript file to run.
 Switch button:To switch between cube model and super model.